 You can create new SFDX metadata in your org.
 In this coding example, we have selected an Apex class.

-To create a change, you will go to “Setup.”
-You will then select “Object Manager” from the dropdown menu located on the left.
+To create a change, go to “Setup.”
+Then, select “Object Manager” from the dropdown menu on the left.

-As you have access to the data model, you can make any change you desire.
+You can make any change you desire as you have access to the data model.
 To implement a change to a field, for example, you will select “Field & Relationships.”
 In this instance, we are changing the “Help Text.”

 Once you have added in your help text, you will save it.
 To view your changes, you will go to the “Changes” tab.